Bachelor of Nursing

 Competent and Transferable Skills

-Graduates are equipped with practical clinical skills and will be able to translate evidence-based theories into practice.
+Graduates are equipped with practical clinical skills and will be capable of translating evidence-based theories into practice.

 Professional Recognition